MacHooper/full-stack-dev/SQL/Notes/CRUD Application.md

 **Read** SELECT - A user can read things already stored on the database.
 **Update** UPDATE - A user can update the items within a databse.
-**Delete** DELETE - A user can delete things from the databse.
-We will be using ORM which means whenever a user wants to create something it is added to the Python3 session which will create the SQL Expressions for me.
+**Delete** DELETE - A user can delete things from the databse. will be using ORM which means whenever a user wants to create something it is added to the Python3 session which will create the SQL Expressions for me.

 ORM Commands
 **Create/INSERT** `db.session.add(user1)`